S4-Smart-mobile/S4-Smart-Mobile/documentation/research/cultural-exchange.md

     - 3 weeks
       - This is the duration in which this specific project has to be completed, the learning curve of improving communication is a proces of iteration and thus cannot have a definite end.

-However it was found rather difficult to get a start on this project, therefore it was decided to go back to the white-board and create a new idea, leading/sub-questions and problem definition.
+However it was found rather difficult to get a start on this project, therefore it was decided to go back to the white-board and create a new idea and problem definition.

 ## Analysis